 From the prairies of Nebraska comes a refined variety of big bluestem: ‘Pawnee’.
 It has an upright habit and warm fall colors that persist into winter.
 Each stiffly vertical stem has the characteristic bluish purple cast of this genus.
 In late summer, ‘Pawnee’ develops purplish red flowers in groups of three or six, which resemble the foot of a turkey—hence its nickname: “Turkey Foot Grass.”
 Big bluestem has an extensive root system that can extend down more than 10 feet.
 Each year, a third of these roots die, opening up channels for water.
 Plant in a moderate to wet soil for best growth.

-Use it in an informal meadow with other natives to attract birds and butterfly larvae.
+Try this: Use it in an informal meadow with other natives to attract birds and butterfly larvae.